v0lta/PyTorch-Wavelet-Toolbox/docs/intro.rst

 This text summarizes key wavelet facts as a convenience for the hasty reader.
 See, for example, :cite:`strang1996wavelets,mallat1999wavelet` or :cite:`jensen2001ripples` for excellent detailed introductions to the topic.
-This text is based on the supplementary material of :cite:`wolter2022wavelet`.
+This text is partially based material from :cite:`wolter2022wavelet`.

 The fwt relies on convolution operations with filter pairs.

 .. _fig-fwt: